Teaching Text Features (Exploring ELA)

 Don’t forget text online and web text features in grades 3+.

-3rd grade’s standards get a little different from 1st and 2nd grade because it brings electronic menus and Internet lingo into their learning.
+3rd & 4th grade standards are a little different from 1st and 2nd grade because they bring electronic menus and Internet lingo into their learning.
 If you teach 3rd or higher, make sure to give many opportunities to learn about webpages and their specific text features, too!

 And finally, in my teaching text features post, I’m going to discuss ways to practice independently.
 We’ve discussed ways to learn the text features, how to search for text features within a text, and how to use these text features to help their learning.
 Now, here are a few ideas on how to give your students continued practice in ELA centers where they can use their new text feature knowledge on their own.